Cedrinya/OBSIDIAN-Anime-Themes/README.md

 For every argument listed below, I suggest setting it to something absurd first to see what changes (That's the way I do it myself most of the time).

-Darling in the Franxx - Zero Two Theme - Horizontal cropped Image Chainsaw Man - Power Theme - Vertical cropped Image (The Sidebar Image is always Vertical)
+Darling in the Franxx - Zero Two Theme - Horizontal cropped Image

+Chainsaw Man - Power Theme - Vertical cropped Image

+Chainsaw Man - Makima Theme - Horizontal cropped Image

+(The Sidebar Image/Gif is always Vertical)

 **Theme Color Palette**